 Most lenders close loans electronically through programs like DocuSign®.
 In these situations, the lender emails the customer a secure link to their loan documents.
 Customers click the link to view and electronically sign their loan closing documents.
 This is the fastest and most common method to close Michigan Saves loans.
 For customers who do not have an email address or who do not trust electronic loan closing, the lenders can overnight loan documents to the customer.
 The cost of sending documents via next-day service is borne by the customer.
 Customers who close the loan via mail may need the services of a notary public.
-Occasionally, a lender may request their members to close loans in person, particularly if the customer lives within 20 miles of a branch.
 Specific details regarding loan closing will be determined when the lender calls the customer a few days after the initial loan approval.